-- Completion of a minimum of 51 credit hours of graduate work at Montreat College (up to 9 credit hours may be transferred from a regionally accredited institution) - A cumulative grade point average of 3.0 - If at any time a student receives a grade below a B-, the student must meet with the program director - Completion of graduate course work within five years of the date of admission into the MACMHC program - Successful completion of clinical counseling internship hours - Successfully passing the Counselor Preparation Comprehensive Exam (CPCE) prior to enrolling in CN 675 - Payment of all tuition and fees - Approval of the faculty
+- Completion of a minimum of 51 credit hours of graduate work at Montreat College (up to 9 credit hours may be transferred from a regionally accredited institution) - A cumulative grade point average of 3.0 - If at any time a student receives a grade below a B-, the student must retake that course.
+All graduate-level courses must be passed with a minimum grade of B-. - If at any time a student receives a grade below a B-, the student must meet with his/her program director and/or advisor. - Completion of graduate course work within five years of the date of admission into the MACMHC program - Successful completion of clinical counseling internship hours - Successfully passing the Counselor Preparation Comprehensive Exam (CPCE) prior to enrolling in CN 675 - Payment of all tuition and fees - Approval of the faculty

-If students take a full-time load each term, they should complete this program in 3.33 years or 10 terms.
+If students take a full-time load each term, they should complete this program in 3.5 years or 10 terms.